khulnasoft/integrations-core/nginx_ingress_controller/README.md

 ## Overview

 This check monitors the Kubernetes [NGINX Ingress Controller][1].
-To monitor the F5 NGINX Ingress Controller, set up the [Datadog Prometheus integration][10] to monitor desired metrics from the list provided by the [NGINX Prometheus Exporter][11].
+To monitor the F5 NGINX Ingress Controller, set up the [Khulnasoft Prometheus integration][10] to monitor desired metrics from the list provided by the [NGINX Prometheus Exporter][11].

 ## Setup

 ### Installation

-The `nginx-ingress-controller` check is included in the [Datadog Agent][2] package, so you do not need to install anything else on your server.
+The `nginx-ingress-controller` check is included in the [Khulnasoft Agent][2] package, so you do not need to install anything else on your server.

 ### Configuration